 However, depending on the fund, they can involve leverage, derivatives or other riskier investments and investment strategies.Annuities and Insurance Products Annuities

-An annuity is a contract between an investor and an insurance company, in which the company promises to make periodic payments, either starting immediately—called an immediate annuity—or at some future time—a deferred annuity.
+An annuity is a contract between an investor and an insurance company where the company promises to make periodic payments.
+The payments may either start immediately—called an immediate annuity—or at a future time—a deferred annuity.

-Annuities can be for a fixed amount, or it can be variable.
+Annuities can be for a fixed amount, or they can be variable.
 A fixed annuity is not tied to the market and provides steady payments at a fixed rate.
-A variable annuity, on the other hand, would be tied to some part of the market, usually an index.
+On the other hand, a variable annuity would be tied to some part of the market, usually an index.

-Although there are many forms these annuities can take, a typical variable annuity provides no guaranteed returns but could give the investor the possibility of higher returns than a fixed product could.
+Although there are many forms these annuities can take, a typical variable annuity provides no guaranteed returns.
+However, it could give the investor the possibility of higher returns than a fixed product could.

-Insurance companies have also created hybrid products, called indexed annuities, which allow an investor to participate in some upside of the market while having some protection.
-Annuities can be very complicated and potentially costly investments for investors.
-They can also provide some tax benefits.Life Insurance Products
+Insurance companies have also created hybrid products, called indexed annuities.
+These products allow investors to participate in some upside of the market while having some protection.
+Annuities can be very complicated and potentially costly investments for investors, and they can also provide some tax benefits.Life Insurance Products

 Life insurance products can also be investments.
 Life insurance products come in various forms, including term life, whole life and universal life policies.
-There also are variations on these—variable life insurance and variable universal life—which are considered securities.Options
+Variations on these—variable life insurance and variable universal life—are considered securities.Options

-Options are contracts that give the purchaser the right to buy or sell a security, such as a stock or exchange-traded fund, at a fixed price within a specific period of time.
-Some options have unlimited upside and downside, while others can only result in the loss of the contract value.
+Options are contracts that allow a purchaser to buy or sell a security, such as a stock or exchange-traded fund.
+They are sold at a fixed price within a specific period.
+Some options have unlimited upside and downside, while others can only result in losing the contract value.

-Options are popular among speculators as they allow an investor to control a large number of shares of an investment with minimal initial cash outlay.
+Options are popular among speculators as they allow investors control many shares of an investment with minimal initial cash outlay.
 This inherent leverage adds significantly to the risk of options.Futures Contracts – Commodities and Securities

-Commodity futures contracts are agreements to buy or sell a specific quantity of a commodity at a specified price on a particular date in the future.
-Commodities include metals, oil, grains and animal products, as well as financial instruments and currencies.
-With limited exceptions, trading in futures contracts must be executed on the floor of a commodity exchange.
+Commodity futures contracts are agreements to buy or sell a specific quantity of a commodity at a specified price.
+Commodities include metals, oil, grains, animal products, financial instruments, and currencies.
+With limited exceptions, brokers must execute trading in futures contracts on the floor of a commodity exchange.

-Federal regulations permit trading in futures contracts on single stocks, also known as single stock futures, and certain security indices.
-As with options, futures contracts can have a great degree of risk attached to them.Private Placements
+Federal regulations permit trading in futures contracts on single stocks, also known as single stock futures, and specific security indices.
+As with options, futures contracts can have a significant degree of risk.Private Placements

-There are several categories in which an investor can qualify as an accredited investor under Rule 501 of Regulation D. The most commonly used criteria for identifying and individual investor as accredited is based on income and net worth.
-The investments include various products that may offer higher rates of return, but with an increase in risk.
+There are several categories where an investor can qualify as an accredited investor under Rule 501 of Regulation D. The most commonly used criteria for identifying an individual investor as accredited are income and net worth.
+The investments include various products that may offer higher rates of return but with an increased risk.

 Some common examples of private placements include:

-Additionally, private placements and other alternative investments often are not liquid, and therefore inappropriate for an investor that may need access to their cash.
+Additionally, private placements and other alternative investments are often not liquid.
+Therefore they are inappropriate for an investor that needs access to their cash.

-When it comes to investments, the person that handles your money or advises you on which opportunities to pursue should have your best interest in mind.
-However, it frequently happens that someone is more worried about their own bottom line than your investment portfolio and therefore can mismanage your money.
+Whoever handles your money or advises you on which investment opportunities to pursue should have your best interest in mind.
+However, brokers/advisors are usually more concerned with their bottom line than your investment portfolio and can mismanage your money.

-At SSEK Law Firm, our team of investment fraud attorneys will assess your case and help make sure that you get back what is rightly yours.Financial Product Failures
+At SSEK Law Firm, our investment fraud attorneys assess your case to ensure you get back what is rightly yours.Financial Product Failures

-During the past 20 years, brokerage firms and their brokers have become more and more focused on selling "products” as opposed to the actual selling of individual stocks and bonds.
+Over the last 20 years, brokerage firms have become focused on selling "products" instead of individual stocks and bonds.

-Some of these products are easily understood and explained, such as equity or bond mutual funds, but problems arise when the firms and their brokers attempt to supplement what was supposed to be just a simple investment.
+Some of these products are easily understood and explained, such as equity or bond mutual funds.
+However, problems arise when the firms and brokers attempt to supplement what was supposed to be just a simple investment.

-Examples of this are the Morgan Keegan RMK Funds and the Schwab YieldPlus Funds, both of which were touted and promised to investors as being “safe and secure" investments, which instead suffered unacceptable losses for such products.
+Examples are the Morgan Keegan RMK Funds and the Schwab YieldPlus Funds.
+Both were touted and promised to investors as "safe and secure" investments; instead, they suffered unacceptable losses for such products.

-The impetus for these financial product failures was largely due to an investment called "derivatives” which were added to the funds as a means of bolstering their returns.
-The brokerage firms and their brokers would advertise the superior returns on these products as if such returns were a result of the firm's market acumen.
-In reality, the only thing that was accomplished for investors was an increased risk taken in the product, while still being advertised to them as relatively safe.
+The impetus for these financial product failures was primarily due to an investment called "derivatives."
+Derivatives are added to funds to bolster their returns.
+The brokerage firms and their brokers would advertise the superior returns as though returns were from the firm's market acumen.

-In reality, many brokers were actually misled into promising that to investors by their firm’s own marketing materials on the product.
-A current product that is popular amongst brokers is the Securities Backed Loan ("SBL"), or basically a brokerage firm credit line.
+A current product that is popular amongst brokers is the Securities Backed Loan ("SBL"), or a brokerage firm credit line.
 The firms and brokers extoll the upsides of these products, painting them as a win/win investment.

-One financial product failure which is garnering a lot of national and international attention at the moment is that of GPB Capital private placements.
-Many investors have been unsuitably recommended these products by brokers even with the knowledge that they were dropping in value.Free Investment Fraud Consultation
+Another financial product failure garnering a lot of national and international attention at the moment is GPB Capital private placements.
+Brokers have unsuitably recommended many investors these products even with the knowledge that they were dropping in value.Free Investment Fraud Consultation

-Here at SSEK Law Firm, our securities lawyers have many years of experience helping investors who have been wronged by investment fraud recoup any losses that they occurred.
+SSEK Law Firm’s securities lawyers have many years of experience helping investors wronged by investment fraud recoup their losses.
 Whether through a financial product failure or broker misconduct, we are confident that we can help you.

-We offer a free, no obligation case consultation.
-Get in touch with our team of lawyers today and we can assess your situation.
+We offer a free, no-obligation case consultation.
+Get in touch with our team of lawyers today, at (866) 904-2456 and we can assess your situation.